samchen0210/automation_0517/README.md

 3. Open CMD window, then switch to testing folder. for example, "cd automation_0517-main/automation_0517-main"

-4. Keyin "install_env.bat" to install the venv.
+4. Input "install_env.bat" to install the venv.

-5. Keyin "run_test.bat", it will start the testing.
+5. Input "run_test.bat", it will start the testing.

 6. When the testing was finished, you can open "Barco_result.xlsx" to see your testing results.